Publication Ethics

 - The Editor-in-Chief is to decide the publication of a manuscript considering the validation of the submitted work, its significance to researchers as well as readers, the reviewers’ comments and suggestions, and current legal requirements.

-- The Editor-in-Chief may involve other editors or reviewers in editorial decision making.
+- The Editor-in-Chief may involve other editors or reviewers in editorial decision making. - Involvement and cooperation in investigations

 - Editors involving publisher and society will respond and take measures whenever ethical concerns are raised on a published paper or submitted manuscript.